 Where can you use it?

 At-home laser and IPL machines are safe to use on specific body areas only.
-Keep reading to learn which.
+And there’s different guidance for men and women too.

 Common areas are the upper lip, chin, jawline, sideburns, armpits, forearms, tummy, bikini line / Brazilian, legs, feet and toes.
 From the very honest online reviews you can also add the neck, chest, around the nipples and bum.